When You Find the Right Rock

 Christmas Farm

-Christmas Farm, illustrated by Barry Root (Houghton Mifflin Harcourt, 2008)
+Illustrated by Barry Root (Houghton Mifflin Harcourt, 2008)

 Wilma had grown petunias and sunflowers for years.
 She was ready to graduate to something else.
-But she couldn’t decide what.

 Wilma and her young neighbor, Parker, plant sixty-two dozen small balsam seedlings, then tend them as the boy and the trees grow into themselves, over the next five years, in a story of friendship and stewardship and Christmas trees.